-

 Origin and name

-- Date of raw material production: 03/28/2017 – date of collection of tea leaves, which allows us to determine the age of the raw material.
+- Date of raw material production: 03/28/2017 – the date of collection of tea leaves, which allows us to determine the age of the raw material.

 - Year of pressing: 2022.